Cuupa/hosts/README.md

 # About

 This is inspired by [https://github.com/StevenBlack/hosts](https://github.com/StevenBlack/hosts).
 You should definitely check him out!
 This is my personal block list, where I add sketchy hosts I stumble upon.
-You are welcome to use the list as you like
+You are welcome to use the list as you like.

-- Last updated: 2023-02-17 15:42:35
+- Last updated: 2023-02-19 03:39:34
-- Number of entries: 288
+- Number of entries: 42754

 # Contribute